symfony/symfony-docs/http_cache.rst

 HTTP Cache
 ==========

-The nature of rich web applications means that they're dynamic.
+The nature of rich web applications means that they are dynamic.
 No matter how efficient your application, each request will always contain more overhead than serving a static file.
 Usually, that's fine.
 But when you need your requests to be lightning fast, you need HTTP caching.